Chapter 5:

 "The heck was that about?"

-"I'm asking you for a favor.
+"Can I ask you a favor?
 It's really important."

 "Oh, well why didn't you just say so?
 What's up?"

-"Okay so, my mother left that suit for me, but honestly it doesn't seem like the most comfortable thing to wear when I get out of here."
+"Okay so, mom left that suit for me as a change of clothes, but it doesn't seem like the most comfortable thing to wear when I get out of here."

-Lena looked down at the suit, opened it slightly to examine it closer, and saw just how dirty it was.
-She frowned slightly.
+Lena looked down at the suit, opened it up, and saw just how dirty it was.
+She frowned slightly then muttered to herself.

 "Do you think you can get me another set of clothes?"